Hintco logo

 When will offtake (HSA) auctions take place?

-• Joint import tenders, where two states provide funding with the intention of each receiving the final product, such as the upcoming joint tender betweenthe Netherlands and Germany.
+• Joint Import Tenders: Two or more countries provide funding with the goal of each receiving a share of the final product.
+A notable example is the ongoing joint tender between the Netherlands and Germany.

 Will the future tenders all look the same as the current one?